-I was 24 years of age and I was living in Hawaii.
+I was 24 years of age and living in Hawaii.
 What could be better?
-I was employed and I was living in paradise.
+I was employed AND I was living in paradise.

-A friend of mine named Fred Randall showed me a Chevron Gas station auto map.
-He pointed to an image of a dormant volcano that was located in the mountains above and behind Waikiki.
+A friend of mine, Fred Randall showed me a from a Chevron Gas Station.
+Remember those?
+He pointed out an image of a dormant volcano that was located in the mountains above and behind Waikiki to the right of Manoa Valley.
 He challenged me to go hiking with him and explore it.
-By looking at the map, we drove to the first valley to the right of St. Louis Heights.
-Now days you can see it with Google Maps.
+While looking at the map, we drove to the first valley to the right of St. Louis Heights.
+Now days on Google.com you can see it with Google Maps.
 It is Makiki Heights above Palolo Valley.
 It looks like a round area on the map.
 It is called Ka’au Crater.
-Take a look with the URL below.
+You csn see photographs via of Ka’au Crater or try URL below.

 We parked the car and started hiking up hill.
 The trail ended and the way got steeper.
-There were heavy-duty vines growing up, down and across the face of the mountain.
-We had to kind of weave ourselves up and over, and then climb down under the thick branches.
+There were heavy-duty tree-vines growing up, down, sideways and criss crossed across the face of the mountain.
+We had to kind of weave ourselves up and over, and then climb down under some of the thick branches.
 It was a bit like nature’s version of a crooked ladder.
 We climbed up further and further up the hill side and eventually it leveled out and we finally came to a volcanic area.
 It was a volcano all right.
 But it was filled with marshy grass, water and moss.

-When you walk out toward the middle it was kind of mushy and with every step your feet threatened to sink into the water.
+When you walk out toward the middle it felt mushy and with every step your feet threatened to sink into the water.
 The place gave us the impression that no one had ever been there before, but I doubt if that’s really true.
 It was a nice adventure.
 That is why I remember it so vividly.

-We were thirsty, On the way back down it started to sprinkle.
-When the rain drops got bigger, we put on our military oil cloth rain ponchos with the built-in hood.
+We were thirsty.
+On the way back down it started to sprinkle.
+When the rain drops got bigger, we put on our military oilcloth rain ponchos with the built-in hood.
 That kept the rain off of us.
-Even better we were able to quench our thirst by holding the rain poncho out with our arms.
+Even better we were able to quench our thirst by holding out the rain poncho ou with our arms.
 This spread the poncho out enough to collect some fresh rainwater.
 We were able to slurp it up and satisfy our thirsts.